BlueDrink9/keeb_snakeskin/README.md

 # Keyboard Snakeskin

-Generate 3D printable cases for custom keyboard PCBs.
+Automatically generate a 3D printable case and magnetic carrycase for your custom split keyboard PCBs, from just the outline.
+Also generates cases for other PCBs.

 This case design generally uses a friction fit to get the PCB to stay in the case.
 You can use hot glue instead if your printer tolerances are bad or